agetty(feed) - phpMan

 ing on how the login binary parses the command line that might not be

 sufficient.
-Check that the used login program can not be abused this
+Check that the used login program cannot be abused this

 way.